 The Coronavirus outbreak has brought many changes to the travel industry.
 We aim to answer all your burning questions so you can safely plan your next trip with all the information you need to make the best decisions for you and your loved ones…

-After the government update on Saturday 31st October, all but non-essential travel to all destinations from 5th November until 2nd December will not be allowed.
-Please rest assured that we are contacting our customers who are booked to travel during this period.
+After the government update on 6th January, all but non-essential travel to all destinations until further notice will not be allowed unless it is legally permitted for you to do so.
 If you plan to move your travel dates forward we can arrange this but please remember that the destination you are travelling to may require you to have a negative coronavirus test result before travelling.
 You can check the Caribbean links below to see the requirements for your destination.
 You can order a coronavirus test here and you can check the government FCO website for the latest updates.